Last updated on June 21st, 2021

-Dry heat sterilization (killing or removal of all microorganisms, including bacterial spores) technique requires longer exposure time (1.5 to 3 hours) and higher temperatures than moist heat sterilization.
-Various available methods of dry heat sterilization are; hot air oven, incineration, flaming (wire loop) etc.
+Dry heat sterilization (killing or removal of all microorganisms, including bacterial spores) technique requires a longer exposure time (1.5 to 3 hours) and higher temperatures than moist heat sterilization.
+Various available methods of dry heat sterilization are; hot air oven, incineration, flaming (wire loop), etc.

 Dry heat ovens are used to sterilize items that might be damaged by moist heat or that are impenetrable to moist heat (e.g., powders, petroleum products, sharp instruments).

 Principle of Dry heat sterilization using HOT AIR OVEN

 Sterilizing by dry heat is accomplished by conduction.
 The heat is absorbed by the outside surface of the item, then passes towards the centre of the item, layer by layer.
 The entire item will eventually reach the temperature required for sterilization to take place.

 Dry heat does most of the damage by oxidizing molecules.
 The essential cell constituents are destroyed and the organism dies.
 The temperature is maintained for almost an hour to kill the most difficult of the resistant spores.

 The most common time-temperature relationships for sterilization with hot air sterilizers are